chutified/commodity-prices/README.md

 # Commodity Prices
 The Commodity-Prices is a microservice, which is using <a href="https://grpc.io/" target="_blank">gRPC technology</a>.
 It supports both unary and bidirectional calls, which allows data updates every 15 seconds.
 It provides the current market prices for supported commodities.
-When an error occurs, it can handle it in a non-fatal way with the error messages.
+When an error occurs, the service handles it in a non-fatal way with an error message.

-The whole service is containerized using a Docker engine and everything can be easily run and deployed with the pre-prepared make commands in the Makefile.
+The whole service is containerized using a Docker engine and everything can be easily run and deployed with the pre-prepared `make` commands in the Makefile.

 The Commodity-Prices obtains all necessary data for the proper function of the service from the <a href="https://markets.businessinsider.com/commodities" target="_blank">Business Insider</a> website.
 The algorithm does not infringe any copyrights nor the websites robots exclusion protocol.